Sports Nutrition :101 Overview Guide

 Start your carbs loading 48 hours before the event to get the best result.
 Consume 10 to 12 grams of carbohydrate per kg of body weight every 24 hours and you need to consume 3 to 5 grams of carbohydrate per kg of body weight before 1 to 4 hours of your event.

-Remember the food you choose to consume must be high in carbohydrate, moderate in protein and it should be very low in fat and fibers as they can increase gastrointestinal problems.
+Remember the food you choose to consume must be high in carbohydrates, moderate in protein and it should be very low in fat and fibers as they can increase gastrointestinal problems.

 Body composition is one of the things in fitness that really matter in physical activities and performance.
 There is no hard and fast rule of body composition for any sports because every individual has their optimal fat level at which their physical performance improves without affecting their health conditions.

-Body weight and body composition should be parallely equal to each other, accepting fluctuation throughout the year.
+Body weight and body composition should be parallelly equal to each other, accepting fluctuation throughout the year.

 If you consume an energy deficit of 250 to 500 kcal and intake protein from 1.8 to 2.7 gm per kg of body weight every day you will notice slow weight loss results in a week or two.